GNOME/gnome-builder/doc/DESIGN.md

 ### IdeVcs

 An `IdeVcs` represents a version control system.
-The version control system can perform basic operations like creating a branch, or snapshoting the repository.
+The version control system can perform basic operations like creating a branch or snapshoting the repository.
 You can also add and remove files from the VCS, which should be performed automatically when performing certain project transforms.